Nissan Avenir

 The Nissan Avenir is a line of station wagons beginning production in May 1990 by Nissan of Japan, with the budget oriented delivery van starting out as the Avenir Cargo, then being renamed the Nissan Expert (ja) in 1999.
 The Avenir replaced the long-serving Nissan Bluebird wagon/delivery van.
 It was a larger companion to the Nissan Wingroad/Nissan AD van.
 The 1999 Expert also assumed the load carrying duties of the discontinued Nissan Cedric and Gloria delivery vans.
 The Avenir appeared after the Subaru Legacy wagon, but before the Toyota Caldina wagon.
 The Avenir's appearance was not shared with another Nissan sedan, although it was sold as the estate version of the Primera in European markets.

-The name Avenir is French for "future", and it was exclusive to Nissan Bluebird Store Japanese dealerships, as it was a replacement for the Bluebird wagon.
+The name Avenir is French for "future", and it was exclusive to Nissan Store Japanese dealerships, as it was a replacement for the Bluebird wagon.

 W10 (First generation)

 Introduced to the Japanese market in May 1990 (a small number of units were exported to Nissan New Zealand to replace the locally assembled U11 Bluebird wagon), the W10 Avenir was initially available with either the 1.8 L SR18Di in FWD or a 2.0 L SR20DE engine.
 The Nissan Expert/Avenir Cargo van light commercials came with either the 1.6 L GA16DS or the naturally aspirated CD20 2-liter diesel engine.

 The FWD was available with either a four-speed automatic transmission or a five-speed manual.
 The 4WD models, introduced in October 1990, were only available coupled to the automatic in the Avenir and only with a manual transmission on the Avenir Cargo.
 There was also the ATTESA configuration.
 A 2.0 L CD20T turbo-diesel was added to the passenger version range along with a light facelift in January 1993.
 At the same time, the 1.8-liter SR18Di engine was changed to the improved 1.8 L SR18DE with electronic multi-point injection.
 In December 1993 a special edition called "Avenir Salut" appeared, French for "hello!", a name which eventually made its way onto the entire passenger car part of the Avenir range.
 The original Avenir Salut was a lower cost version of the Attesa-equipped, SR20DE-engined 2.0 Si, forgoing some of that car's standard equipment such as the front spoiler and alloy wheels.

 High sales of the second generation Subaru Legacy Wagon prompted Nissan to redesign the Avenir's rear end in a similar style.
 This only applied to passenger car versions (the Avenir Cargo retained the original rear design), all of which were now badged Salut.
 These were introduced in August 1995, along with a turbocharged model called GT turbo; this came with a 210 PS version of the 2.0-litre SR20DET and was available only in 4WD with the automatic transmission.